Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Akron has combined with its opponents to score more than 57.5 points in four of 11 games this season.

-- The combined points per game average of the two teams, 53.2, is 4.3 points fewer than Saturday's over/under.

-- The 60.2 points per game these two squads have surrendered to opponents this season are 2.7 more than the 57.5 total in this contest.
+- The 60.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 57.5 total in this contest.

-- The average total in Rockets games this season is 54.8, 2.7 points fewer than Saturday's total of 57.5 .
+- The Rockets and their opponents score an average of 54.8 points per game, 2.7 fewer than Saturday's total.

-- The 57.5 over/under in this game is 0.5 points higher than the 57 average total in Zips games this season.
+- The 57.5 total in this game is 0.5 points above the 57.0 average total in Zips games this season.

 Toledo Stats and Trends

-- Toledo has played 11 games, with six wins against the spread.
+- In Toledo's 11 games this season, it has six wins against the spread.

-- Toledo's games this year have hit the over on four of 10 set point totals (40%).
+- Toledo's games this year have hit the over four times in 10 opportunities (40%).

 - Toledo is 2-1 against the spread and 3-1 overall in games when it records more than 38.6 points.